Lufax Holding: Leading fintech platform with attractive long-term potential

 Ping An Puhui is the retail credit facilitation business that was first set up under the Ping An Group.
 Puhui was later in 2016 acquired by Lufax, and now is part of the core business.

 Chongqing Financial Assets Exchange and Shenzhen Qianhai Financial Assets Exchange.
 The financial assets exchanges are institutions that operate as electronic auction houses and fundraising platforms.
-They are used by loan companies and investment companies to raise funds, most commonly by selling fixed income products.
-The exchange is also place where companies that are not listed on stock exchanges can market and auction equity.
+They are used by loan companies and investment companies to raise funds, most commonly by selling fixed-income products.
+The exchange is also a place where companies that are not listed on stock exchanges can market and auction equity.

 Lufax is currently led by two Co-CEO’s, Gregory Dean Gibb and Yong Suk Cho.
-They both previously worked at Ping An, and their experience, knowledge about the Ping An ecosystem and close partnership with Ping An is one of the key factors for the Lufax’s potential.
+They both previously worked at Ping An, and their experience, knowledge about the Ping An ecosystem, and close partnership with Ping An are some of the key factors for Lufax’s potential.